renemarc/home-assistant-config/README.md

 ### Supporting hardware choices
 - **Ubiquiti router and access point** because forking over some dough for reliable, rock-solid prosumer networking gear makes everything run smoothly.
-And because hearing one less complaint (dropped wifi signal) from the girlfriend is priceless. \*sigh\*
+And because hearing one less complaint (dropped WiFi signal) from the girlfriend is priceless. 🤕
 - **Uninterruptible power supply** to ride over transient power failures.
 - **Z-Wave** for reliability and guaranteed interoperability between vendors (unlike Zigbee...)
-- **Wifi** for its cheapness, omnipresence and non requirement of vendor-specific hubs.
+- **WiFi** for its cheapness, omnipresence and non requirement of vendor-specific hubs.

 ### Configuration